matthiasak/3D-svg-model-viewer/README.md

 Out of interest in learning about how 3D projections work, I set out to build a 3D scene renderer.
 I thought to use SVG because:

-1. It is a widely supported and very efficient technology
+1. It is a widely supported and very portable technology
 2. 3D vector rendering seemed simpler when I wanted to allow for DOM events on 3D surfaces/objects.
+This lets me "paint a 3D scene" without rendering `(window.width * window.height)` pixels each frame.

+---

+> Try it on your iPad / mobile device, too!

+---

 ## How it works, a bird's eye view